maweeks/FSND-P4-Design-A-Game/tictactoe/README.md

     - Method: GET
     - Parameters: user_name
     - Returns: GameForms.
-    - Description: Returns all Games recorded by the provided player (unordered).
+    - Description: Returns all active Games recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

  - **get_average_attempts**